 Why You Will Love This Recipe

-- This easy pork stroganoff recipe takes the flavors of the already delicious roast pork and transforms them into a whole new dish your whole family will love.
+- This Easy Pork Stroganoff recipe takes the flavors of the already delicious roast pork and transforms them into a whole new dish your whole family will love.

-- Leftover roast pork stroganoff is a versatile dish that can be enjoyed in various ways.
-Serve it over egg noodles, white rice, or even mashed potatoes for a comforting and complete meal.
-It can also be customized by adding extra vegetables, herbs, or spices to suit your personal taste.
+- Serve it over egg noodles, white rice, or even mashed potatoes for a comforting and complete meal.

-If you don't have any pork leftovers you could also slice a pork tenderloin or pork chops into thin strips and saute them in oil and butter before adding them to the stroganoff.
+Pork: If you don't have any pork leftovers you could also slice a pork tenderloin or pork chops into thin strips and saute them in oil and butter before adding them to the stroganoff.

 Mushrooms: I typically use either cremini or white mushrooms but you could also use shitake mushrooms, sliced portobello mushrooms, or a mix of mushrooms.